EricLawtonCA/EricLawtonCA.github.io/workbook/toolsreference/languagetools/dictionaries.md

 However, if you are going to fine-tune a definition for specific areas of study, you need to make sure it fits well with the other concepts you are using, in a coherent theory.

+There are further limitations to dictionary definitions when it comes to understanding how words and phrases are used by others, outside of such carefully controlled contexts.
+I will cover some of these in the other tools in this section. xxx

 ### Links to Workshops

 * [Countries: Clarifying the Concepts](../../../firstworkshops/nationstates/clarifyingconcepts)